froglio/crazy-traffic/README.md

 ## 🎯 Objective

+- **Manage Flow:** Ensure the target number of cars safely pass in each phase.
 - **Prevent Collisions:** Switch traffic lights to avoid car crashes at intersections.
-- **Manage Flow:** Let as many cars as possible pass safely through each phase.
 - **Progress:** Complete all phases, each with unique layouts and increasing difficulty.

 ---